UHDanke/gd_docs/triggers/level_visual.md

 Easing on X axis is 7.5, while on Y axis it is 10.
 Multiply these values by 4 to obtain the equivalent Advanced Follow easing.

-The default gameplay offset on X axis is 25 (75 units) and can be modified by Gameplay Offset.
-Y axis offset can be calculated by the formula $OffsetY=-1 \cdot HeightY \cdot Padding$ and can be controlled by Camera Mode.
+The default gameplay offset on X axis is 25 (75 units) and can be modified by Gameplay Offset, while Y axis offset can be modified by Camera Mode.

 X and Y are the Player's X and Y, not the screen's.
 If the gameplay is rotated by 90 degrees using a Rotate Gameplay trigger, then the axes on which easing and max offset are applied will also be switched around.